Jimmer Fredette

-James Taft "Jimmer" Fredette (born February 25, 1989) is an American former professional basketball player who serves as the managing director of the USA Basketball 3x3 Men’s National Team.
+James Taft "Jimmer" Fredette (born February 25, 1989) is an American professional basketball player.
 Fredette was the 2011 National Player of the Year in college basketball, after ranking as the leading scorer in all of NCAA Division I during his senior season for the BYU Cougars.
 He was subsequently selected with the 10th overall pick in the 2011 NBA draft.

-Fredette played for several professional teams in the NBA and NBA Development League, as well as internationally.
+Fredette has played for several professional teams in the NBA and NBA Development League, as well as internationally.
 Fredette was the CBA Most Valuable Player in 2017, and he was a member of the GBL's championship team in 2020.
-Fredette began competing in 3x3 basketball in 2022 and won two gold medals and one silver medal in international play.
-In 2024, Fredette represented Team USA at the 2024 Summer Olympics as a member of the first USA Basketball 3x3 Men's National Team to compete at the Olympics.
+Fredette began competing in 3x3 basketball in 2022, winning two gold medals and one silver medal in international play, and representing Team USA at the 2024 Summer Olympics as a member of the first USA Basketball 3x3 Men's National Team to compete at the Olympics.
+Fredette retired from basketball in 2025 and served as the managing director of the USA Basketball 3x3 Men's National Team for a year before coming out of retirement in 2026 to resume play on the FIBA 3x3 Men’s Pro Circuit.